astitcher/qpid-proton-tracing/Plan.md

 around a distributed system.

 ## Need to model a span:
-These are some intial thoughts for some more depth see [WorkingNotes.md]
+These are some intial thoughts for some more depth see [WorkingNotes]
 - Unlike RPCs general async messages don't have a natural span.
 - Possibilities:
   - Span from send to settlement of delivery - annotate with disposition modifications